Fabio5271/ngs-crud-backend/README.md

 # ngs-crud-backend
-Back-end of my Angular + Spring user/role management web application
+Back-end of my user/role management web application

+Built with Spring Boot 3 and MongoDB